junxit/us-congress-bills-111/metadata.md

 - 2009-03-05 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 1106.
 - 2009-03-05 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3023)
 - 2009-03-05 — The previous question was ordered pursuant to the rule. (consideration: CR H3023)
+- 2009-03-09 — Received in the Senate.
+- 2009-03-11 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.